HansBambel/SmaAt-UNet/README.md

 ## Installing dependencies
 This project is using [poetry](https://python-poetry.org/) as dependency management.
-Therefore installing the required dependencies is as easy as this:
+Therefore, installing the required dependencies is as easy as this:
 ```shell
 conda create --name smaat-unet python=3.9
 conda activate smaat-unet